tanij/docs-exercises/book/exercises/100_exercise_train_object_detector.md

 The arguments are:

 * `input_folder`: directory of all images you want to classify as blurry.
-We grab all files ending in `.jpg` or `.jpeg`
+We grab all files ending with `.jpg` or `.jpeg`
 * `blurry_folder`: directory where blurry images will be copied to
 * `non_blurry_folder`: directory where non blurry images will be copied to
 * `threshold`: default is 200, the higher the threshold, the stricter the classifier is on blurry images

 After executing this script the directory `non_blurry_folder` will contain the non-blurry images that we can train on.

-We also provide a script to label images:
+We also provide a script to label images: `label_data.py` This scripts allows you to draw rectangles around an object in image and then label the class of that object.
+You can label multiple classes.
+Classes start at 1.

-    laptop $ python label_data.py

 You need to execute `pip install easygui` if you don't have `easygui` installed.

-Right now, it allows labelling up to 4 classes.
-TODO expand on this
+    laptop $ python label_data.py ![input_folder] ![output_folder]

+The arguments are :

+* `input_folder`: directory of images that you want to label
+* `output_folder`: directory where labelled images will be moved to and where the corresponding label file will be saved

+To quit the labelling tool, just press control+C in the command prompt.
+To finish labelling an image press control+C when on the picture, or enter 0 as the class of an object in the input box.
+This object will not be in the label file, and the program will go to next image.
+Classes start at 1 in the input dialog box, but in the label file it starts at 0.
+The label file is a txt file in YOLO format with the same name as the image file.

-Finally, we include a script to verify the labels that were created:
+Finally, we include a script to verify the labels that were created.
+It is found in the directory `Labelling/CheckAnnotation`.
+You need to run the script `main.py`.

-    laptop $ python
+    laptop $ python main.py ![input_image] ![input_label]

-TODO: expand on this
+The arguments are:

+input_image = image that will be checked input_label= file that contains labels in yolo format (.txt)

+This script will take the image and draw the labels on it.
+Classes with different labels will have different colors.

 ### Preparing the dataset
 At this stage, you should have a directory called `data` with two sub-directories `frames` and `labels`.
 From there we want to create the directories that we will use to train YOLO.
 We provide a script named `create_datasets.py` which will create the required directories: